Hygge in Denmark | exploringdenmark

 Togetherness

-It’s about enjoying the moment with family and friends—no stress, just being present.
+Enjoy the moment with family or friends—no stress, just being present.

 Why Hygge Matters